rabbitboots/rtext/docs/troubleshooting.md

 Placing `[align]` in the middle of lines should be avoided.
 It will change alignment of the next Wrap-Line, not the next Paragraph.
 You can place it after a `[br]`, though.

+`justify` alignment isn't working or looks buggy:

+* Make sure that Block Merge mode is inactive.
+It merges text into fewer, larger Text Blocks, which breaks the RText justify implementation.
+You can check `rt.lplace.block_merge_mode`, which is true when active.

+* Check that the `j_x_step` setting is 1.
+This is a niche feature for mono spaced text with justify alignment.
+Any other number for variable width fonts will probably look bad.
+Unfortunately, there are multiple variables named `j_x_step`: it's a Paragraph Style field, and also a field in the RText instance (plus `_j_x_step`, prefixed with an underscore).

 ## Paragraph Style changes are not working.